 How long to spend in Saigon and onward travel

 I would advise spending around 3 nights here.
 Though you could keep it to 2 if you wanted to allocate a day elsewhere, the tunnels and War Remnants museum can be done in the same day.
 You can book a tour of the Mekong Delta through numerous travel agencies in the city.
-If your heading to Cambodia I advise crossing via this tour..
+If you’re heading to Cambodia I advise crossing via this tour.
 If you need to fly elsewhere or home then Tan Son Nhat International Airport has many international connections.

 The Mekong Delta